 - 1 teaspoon pure vanilla extract

 - 3 Tablespoons cornstarch

 - 1 cup boiling water

-Prepare pie crust according to our recipe (double for this recipe) or unroll refrigerated pie crusts.
+- Prepare homemade pie crust or unroll refrigerated pie crusts.
 You will get 4 apple dumplings from a double crust or 2 apple dumplings from each refrigerated pie crust round.

-Place on a cookie sheet with sides that has been lightly sprayed with non-stick spray. (or you can use a silpat)
+- Place on a cookie sheet with sides that has been lined with parchment paper or a silicone mat.

-Bake in oven for 45 minutes, covering lightly after the first 20-25 minutes when the dough has browned.
+- Bake in oven for 45 minutes, covering lightly after the first 20 minutes when the dough has browned sufficiently.

 - Serve hot out of the oven with vanilla sauce on the side or a scoop of vanilla ice cream.